zfit/zfit/docs/getting_started/5_minutes_to_zfit.rst

     import tensorflow as tf
     import zfit
+    from zfit import z  # math backend of zfit

+.. thebe-button:: Run this interactively

 Since we want to generate/fit a Gaussian within a given range, the domain of the PDF is defined by an *observable space*.
 This can be created using the :py:class:`~zfit.Space` class